remk-wadriga/prisoner-dilemma/README.md

 DATABASE_URL=mysql://root:@127.0.0.1:3306/your_db_name
 ```

-If you use not MySQL DB, you whould note this in db connecion cofig line, then delete all migrations (/src/Migrations) and then generate new ones:
+If you use not MySQL DB, you would note this in db connection config line, then delete all migrations (/src/Migrations) and then generate new ones:
 ```bash
 $ ./bin/console make:migration
 ```